 Besides, different nutrient needs, women’s chronic disease rates differ for them than in men and also have different organs to have diseases.
 Here are some examples:

-We often feel invisible but there are certain disease conditions that are particular to us.
+Even though, we may feel invincible, but there are certain disease conditions that are particular to us as women.

 · Heart Disease in Women: